Welcome to

 THEME - ENJOYING LIFE FROM A CHILD'S POINT OF VIEW

 If you could buy one book of poetry for your child, this would be it.
-I would also buy the accompanying cd narrated by the author.
+I would also buy the accompanying cd narrated by the author, as his dramatic readings will delight listeners of all ages.
 This humorous collection has been a teacher favorite for over thirty years.
-It clearly is the best of the best in children's poetry, as noted in the honors listed below.
+It clearly is the best of the best in children's poetry.

 FOR DEVELOPING YOUNG MINDS